hedyhli/cognate-playground/README.md

 parser, and the the runtime written entirely in JavaScript.

 Files
+- index.html
-- index.html -- the entire app
+- main.js -- the entire app
-- tree-sitter.js, tree-sitter.wasm -- from tree-sitter releases
+- `public/tree-sitter.{js,wasm}` -- from tree-sitter releases
-- tree-sitter-cognate.wasm -- built from
+- `public/tree-sitter-cognate.wasm` -- built from
   [tree-sitter-cognate](https://github.com/hedyhli/tree-sitter-cognate)
-- prelude.cog -- definitions of various built-in functions. copied from the Cognate repo with only I/O builtins commented out. eventually it will simply link to the prelude.cog file from the Cognate repo.
+- `public/prelude.cog` -- definitions of various built-in functions. copied from the Cognate repo with only I/O builtins commented out. eventually it will simply link to the prelude.cog file from the Cognate repo.